Hukuntsi

 Weather in Hukuntsi varies dramatically- very cold nights in the winter and very hot days in the summer.
-Beware of August winds.

 Lokgwabe

 Lokgwabe is a village in Kgalagadi District of Botswana.
 It is located in the Kalahari Desert and the village has a primary school.
 The population was 1,304 in 2001 census.

 In Hukuntsi there is Entabeni Hotel which has up to 20 rooms.
 The other is Shi Hotel with also up to 20 rooms.
 There is a bed and breakfast named CM apartments.